Personal Finance at the Movies

 Katniss Evergreen demonstrates in the Hunger Games (2012) demonstrated clearly that being self-sufficient can save you a ton of money.

-There’s lots of ways to do this, from starting a garden in your backyard, to setting up a budget so can 100% afford everything you need.
+There are lots of ways to do this, from starting a garden in your backyard to set up a budget so can 100% afford everything you need.

 You might learn some DIY as a new homeowner - this will save you tons of money down the track if you can fix basic issues around the home on your own.